armaghan-work/BlazorCapnpTest1/README.md

-# Blazor-monica-test
+# Blazor-Capnp test-interface 4 Monica/Zalf
-A Producer/Consumer test version of Blazor with ZMQ for Monica
+A test version to get the services (weather,soil ,...) by Capnp and run Monica